-5.3 FTC Award Categories
+7.3 FTC Award Categories

-5.3.1 FTC Inspire Award
+7.3.1 FTC Inspire Award

 This formally judged award is given to the team that truly embodied the 'challenge' of the FTC program.
-The team that receives this award is chosen by the judges as having best represented a 'role model FTC Team.
-This Team is a top contender for all other judging categories and is a strong competitor on the field.
-The Inspire Award Winner is an inspiration to other teams, acting with Gracious ProfessionalismTM both on and off the playing field.
-This team understands how to communicate their experiences and knowledge to other teams, sponsors, and the judges.
+The team that receives this award is chosen by the judges as having best represented a 'role-model' FTC Team.
+This team is a top contender for all other judging categories and is a strong competitor on the field.
+The Inspire Award Winner is an inspiration to other teams, acting with Gracious Professionalism[TM] both on and off the playing field.
+This team is able to communicate their experiences, enthusiasm and knowledge to other teams, sponsors, and the Judges.
+Working as a unit, this team will have demonstrated success in accomplishing the task of creating a working and competitive robot.

-In past seasons, the winner of the Inspire Award at each Championship event received an automatic invitation to the FTC World Championship Event.
+In past seasons, the winner of the Inspire Award at each tournament level has received an automatic invitation to the next tournament level.
 Once a team has won an Inspire Award at a Championship, they are no longer eligible to win the Inspire Award at additional championship tournaments they may attend.
-Similarly, once a team wins an Inspire Award at a Qualifying tournament, they are no longer eligible to win the Inspire Award at subsequent Qualification tournaments.
+Similarly, once a team wins an Inspire Award at a Qualifying tournament, they are no longer eligible to win the Inspire Award at subsequent Qualification tournaments within the same region.

-Guidelines for the Inspire Award
+Guidelines for the Inspire Award:

-- Team must demonstrate respect and Gracious Professionalism both for team members and fellow teams - Engineering Notebook must be submitted, and must impress the judges - ♦ Team must work beyond their robot to help spread awareness of the team, FIRST, and FTC within the community - Team displays good communication and teamwork skills within the team as well as with their alliances - ♦ Team communicates clearly about their robot design to the judges - ♦ Team presents themselves well in the judges interview - ♦ Robot effectively competes in the game challenge and impresses the judges - ♦ Team and robot consistently perform well during matches - Team is a strong contender for all other judged awards
+- Team must demonstrate respect and Gracious Professionalism both for team members and fellow teams - Team is a strong contender for all Judged awards.
+The Inspire Award is based on the guidelines for all of the Judged Awards - Engineering Notebook must be submitted, and must include an Engineering Section, a Team Section and a Business or Strategic Plan.
+The entire Engineering Notebook must impress the judges - Team demonstrates and documents their work in their community spreading awareness of the team, FIRST, and FTC within the community - Team displays good communication and teamwork skills within the team as well as with their alliance partners - Team communicates clearly about their robot design and strategy to the judges - Team presents themselves well in the judges' interview - Robot and team effectively competes in the game challenge and impresses the judges - Team and robot consistently perform well during matches

-5.3.2 Rockwell Collins Innovate Award
+7.3.2 Rockwell Collins Innovate Award